BestTimesToVisit.com Logo

 food

-Don't leave Nagoya without trying 'Miso Katsu'!
-It's a local specialty where a pork cutlet is smothered in a rich, savory miso sauce.
-Look for restaurants in the Osu or Sakae districts that specialize in this dish; it's a hearty and delicious meal that's surprisingly affordable.
+Don't leave Nagoya without trying 'Miso Katsu' – it's a local specialty of deep-fried pork cutlet smothered in a rich, sweet miso sauce.
+Head to Yabaton for an authentic experience; they have multiple locations and are famous for this dish.
+It's a hearty meal that's surprisingly affordable.

 culture

 When visiting temples or shrines, remember to purify yourself at the 'temizuya' (water basin) before entering.
-Use the ladle to rinse your left hand, then your right, then pour water into your cupped left hand to rinse your mouth (spit the water out beside the basin, not back in), and finally rinse the ladle handle.
+Scoop water with the ladle, rinse your left hand, then your right, then pour some water into your cupped left hand to rinse your mouth (spit it out beside the basin, not back in!), and finally, rinse the ladle handle.
 It's a sign of respect and a beautiful ritual to observe.

 money